 Command 1 –

 This command helps us to sync Hub Spoke Object & its Fields from any Spoke Orgs.
-Once this command gets executed it will fetch all the Hub-Spoke Object and Hub-Spoke field records to the Hub Org in the related list of Spoke Configuration detail page.
+Once this command gets executed it will fetch all the Hub-Spoke Object and Hub-Spoke field records to the Hub Org in the related list of the Spoke Configuration detail page.

 By clicking on any Hub-Spoke object records a user can find Hub-Spoke field records.
 As shown in the below screenshot.